BasvanH/habpanel-widget-openweathermap/README.md

-# OpenWeatherMap widget for HABpanel (Openhab)
+# OpenWeatherMap widget for HABPanel (OpenHAB)

 ## Description
-OpenWeatherMap widget for HABpanel (Openhab).
+OpenWeatherMap widget for HABPanel (OpenHAB).
 It's build for use with the free API key, no paid subscription is nescacary.

 ## Download
 **The widget json file and the images folder**: [openweathermap.widget.json](https://github.com/BasvanH/habpanel-widget-openweathermap)